ludomatics/ludomatics.github.io/README.md

 ./build-exams.sh
 ```

-**Note:** The `templates/exam-template.html` contains mock exam data for quick testing.
-The build script will replace this with actual exam data from YAML files.
+**Note:** The `templates/exam-template.yaml` contains sample exam data for testing.
+The build script will process all YAML files from the `source/` directory.

 This will:
 - Convert YAML files to JSON (temporary)